chess-ca/cfc-www-2020/content/players/membership/membership-fees.en.md

 ## Life Memberships

-Any person resident in Canada, may become a Life Member.
+Any person resident in Canada may become a Life Member.
 The CFC at the same time will collect any Provincial Life Member Fees set by the provincial affiliate for the province in which the member resides.